The Libraries at Palm Beach State College

 - Mobile hotspots for 7 days

-If you checked out an item and you need it for a longer period of time, you may renew it.
-To renew an item, you can call the library, email us or stop by the library in person.
-You can also renew it online by logging in to the library, clicking on My Account, and then clicking on View Loans.
-Under View Loans, click on the Renew button for the items you would like to have extended.
+If you checked out an item and you need it for a longer period of time, you may usually renew it.
+To renew an item, you can call the library, email us, or stop by the library in person.
+You can also renew it online by logging into the library.
+To do this, select the "Search the Library" link from the Library webpage.
+At the top-right side of the webpage, select "Sign in".
+Next, select "PBSC Login".
+Type in your Palm Beach State login credentials.
+You are now logged in and can view and renew your loans by clicking on your name at the top-right side of the page.

 Renewals may be granted for items that are not on hold.
 Extensions on interlibrary loan requests may be made by speaking with a library staff member.

-Items that are returned late accumulate fines that have to be paid.
+Items that are returned late accumulate fines that must be paid.
 Fines for late items are given at the following rates:

-Fines can also be paid using your PantherCard dollars at the circulation desk.
+Fines can be paid online through the PBSC eMarket or by using your PantherCard dollars at the Library circulation desk.

 You must have a government-issued photo ID in order to obtain a PantherCard.
 Acceptable forms of ID include the following: